ultrajson/ultrajson/README.rst

     :alt: Code style: Black
     :target: https://github.com/psf/black

-UltraJSON is an ultra fast JSON encoder and decoder written in pure C with bindings for Python 2.7 and 3.5+.
+UltraJSON is an ultra fast JSON encoder and decoder written in pure C with bindings for Python 3.5+.

 To install it just run pip as usual: